-Disability Advocates of Kent County offers Employment Readiness Workshops and one-to-one coaching to prepare Individuals with disabilities to actively seek and gain employment.
+Disability Advocates of Kent County offers Employment Readiness Workshops and one-to-one coaching to prepare people with disabilities to actively seek and gain employment.

-The workshops address crucial issues that help individuals gain self-confidence and the ability to appropriately promote their skills and attributes to potential employers.
+The workshops address crucial issues that help people gain self-confidence and the ability to appropriately promote their skills and attributes to potential employers.
 Employment Readiness Workshops are highly interactive and productive with tools and materials provided throughout each of the five days.
-Additional coaching is provided outside of the workshops to reinforce trainings.
+Additional coaching is provided outside of the workshops to reinforce training.

 The common thread throughout the entire series is â€œWho Defines Youâ€.
 This addresses the major barriers for people with a disability who are considering entering the workforce.
 We address barriers such as:

 - Feelings of inadequacy, low expectations, or fear

 - Uncomfortable feelings when networking and building relationship with others